Esri/air-c2-cop-python/README.md

 1. Open ArcCatalog
 2. Open the AirspaceManagementTools.tbx in the above tools folder
 3. Double click the ProcessACO script
 4. Specify parameters:
-  *Source File: the source ACO file to be processed (found in files folder).
+  *Source File: the source ACO file to be processed (found in files folder)
-  *Target Workspace: the target workspace containing the feature classes to write the ACO to *Log Level: (Optional) - select DEBUG for extended diagnostics
+  *Target Workspace: the target workspace containing the feature classes to write the ACO to
+  *Log Level: (Optional) - select DEBUG for extended diagnostics

 To process an ATO follow the same steps as above but select the ProcessATO tool.